 If the offense you experienced is a genuine problem that needs to be dealt with, it would still be counterproductive to try to do so while under the sway of hurt feelings, anger and resentment.

-A recent airline flight I took was delayed by a storm.
+An airline flight I took was delayed by a storm.
 The plane sat on the tarmac for some time while air traffic controllers worked with the pilots to chart an alternate route to our destination.
 When a new course was agreed upon, the pilots realized they needed more fuel to make the trip.
 Topping off the fuel tanks necessitated further delay.

 The passengers aboard this flight could have been thankful that we would 1) avoid the storm and 2) have enough fuel to land where we needed to go.
-Instead they chose to become incensed.
+Instead, they chose to become incensed.
 You could hear audible expressions of anger throughout the cabin.
 Their emotion made an inconvenient situation into a tense one.

 You are the captain of your mind.
 You cannot control everything that happens to you—only what you do in return.
 You cannot prevent every inappropriate thought from entering your mind—but you can choose whether to reject them or act upon them.
 Emotional immaturity makes you a victim of circumstance.
 Emotional maturity gives you the power to choose your response.